FREQUENTLY ASKED QUESTIONS AND ANSWERS

 You will be required to sign a release of liability prior to trip departure.
 All youth under the age of 18 must have a parent or guardian co-sign on their release.
 Liability releases can be downloaded from our website ahead of time from our Liability Release page.

-On all full day trips in Colorado, our deli-style sandwich lunch includes a variety of meats and cheeses as well as breads, chips and dip, carrots, celery, peanut butter, jelly, crackers and a plethora of pickled products.
+On all full day trips in Colorado, our deli-style sandwich lunch includes a choice of sandwich (special diets are accommodated upon request), chips, cookies and water and/or lemonade.
 In Arizona, our lunch location includes a permanent structure that allows us to offer a hot chicken, steak and veggie fajita lunch.
 Our goal on multi-day trip lunches is to provide a wide variety of fresh, quick, healthy and tasty choices including wraps, pitas and bagels.
 Dinners are prepared from scratch and include a main dish such a lasagna, steak, chicken, fajitas, stir-fry or seafood.
 Included is a salad, vegetable and drink.
-We carry Dutch ovens and prepare freshly baked cake or pie for dessert.
+We carry Dutch ovens* and prepare freshly baked cake or pie for dessert.
 Breakfast dishes may include French toast, eggs or pancakes.
 Sides include a meat, fruit, juice, coffee, tea or cocoa.

-After every Arkansas River trip, you will enjoy a snack and juice drink on the ride back to our office.
+We offer coffee, tea and hot chocolate at our office in Buena Vista, all day long.
 Full day trips include cold lemonade and water at lunch.
-Multi-day trips include hot drinks in the morning and evening (cocoa, tea and coffee).
-Juice is included at breakfast.
+Multi-day trips include hot drinks in the morning and evening (cocoa, tea and coffee), and juice at breakfast.
 You are welcome to bring alcoholic drinks, soda or any beverage of your choice for the evening on multi-day trips (no glass containers).